ShirApp/Cats-Carousel/README.md

 # Cats Facts Carousel :)

-The app includes a carousel of cat cards, in which you can save your favorite ones!
+The app includes a carousel of cats cards, in which you can save your favorite ones!
-Are you ready for the cool animation? :)
+Are you ready? :)

 ## Installing